Skip to content

 Why local Computer Use Agents matter for business

-Local Computer Use Agents represent a paradigm shift from cloud dependency to edge intelligence.
-Recent industry analysis shows that 65% of companies are experimenting with AI agents, yet most remain concerned about sending sensitive screen data to external services.
-Local agents solve this fundamental challenge.
+Local Computer Use Agents shift everything from cloud dependency to edge intelligence.
+A recent KPMG survey found that 65% of companies are experimenting with AI agents.
+Yet most worry about sending sensitive screen data to external services.
+Local agents fix this.

 The compelling advantages of local deployment: